flutter/website/src/deployment/cd.md

 ### Custom Build Script

 Xcode Cloud recognizes three different [custom build scripts][] that can be used to perform additional tasks at a designated time.

 {{site.alert.note}}
 The temporary build environment that Xcode Cloud uses includes tools that are part of macOS and Xcode — for example, Python — and additionally Homebrew to support installing third-party dependencies and tools.
 {{site.alert.end}}

 #### Post-clone script

-We'll leverage the `post-clone` script that runs after Xcode Cloud clones your Git repository.
+Leverage the `post-clone` script that runs after Xcode Cloud clones your Git repository.

 1. Navigate to the `ios` folder in your project root.